Corporate document

 Sex, gender and sexual orientation

 Do not confuse sex, gender and sexual orientation, but remember that these can intersect.
+Use 'sex' when talking about biological sex.
+For example, 'there is not enough evidence to know if these treatments affect people differently based on sex'.
 See NHS.uk for definitions of sex, gender and sexual orientation

-Use sexual orientation not sexuality.
-For example, 'residential care should reflect sexual orientation and cultural preferences'.
+Use 'sexual orientation' not 'sexuality'.
+For example, 'Residential care should reflect sexual orientation and cultural preferences'.

 Be specific, and remember that sexual orientation and gender can intersect, when talking about sexual orientation.
 You can use, for example, lesbian, gay, bisexual, asexual, or pansexual.
 For example, 'Ensure staff are aware that bisexual and asexual people are also at risk of forced marriage'.
 Use Stonewall's glossary on LGBTQ+ terms for how to refer to specific sexual orientations.